Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 **Site configuration**

-The connector supports two options to customize crawler behaviour.
+The connector supports two options to customize crawler behavior.

 1. Index pages containing a "noindex" directive in their "meta" tag or X-Robots-Tag HTTP response header: Selecting this option forces the crawler to index these pages and override the default crawler behaviour.
 2. Ignore 'Allow' and 'Disallow' directives specified in the "robots.txt" file: Selecting this option forces the crawler to ignore the crawl directives in robots.txt file.